artcom/watchdog/README.md

   - \<StatusReport> will add the listener to the specified command, if a udp-packet with this content is accepted, the watchdog sends back the status of the application [running, loading, terminated].
 If the attribute \<loadingtime> in seconds is specified, the status  loading will be send for the given amount of seconds to simulate loading procedure

   - \<ContinuousStatusChangeReport> triggers a continuous status change udp command to given ip and port

-  - The node \<ProjectorControl> holds projector control nodes.
-The feature will be rewritten, therefore not documented, its usage experimental